jeremytammik/tbc/a/1865_ren_param_f1_help.md

 twitter:

- the #RevitAPI @AutodeskForge @AutodeskRevit #bim #DynamoBim #ForgeDevCon http://bit.ly/insidefactoryama
+ the #RevitAPI @AutodeskForge @AutodeskRevit #bim #DynamoBim #ForgeDevCon

+I am busy as ever in the Revit API discussion forum.
+Today, let's highlight a couple of items that were not discussed there &ndash; ContextualHelp with space
+&ndash; On renaming a shared parameter
+&ndash; Build a minimal neural network from scratch...

 linkedin: